Aethagoan/Gas-Station-Simulator/README.md

 1. Car structure with an amount of gas requested plus the amount of time it would take to pump
 0. Tank strucutre that can keep track/has a method to subtract from the total.
 0. Some type of queue for cars to wait in, whether that be a literal line or available parking spaces.
-0. Revenue inside of gas station to keep track of money
+0. Revenue inside of gas station to keep track of money.
 0. Some function that creates random cars and passes them along at random intervals.
+0. Some way to pause / resume the simulation.
+0. A way to modify all values in the simulation.
+(Over acheiving (very last))
+0. Have a clerk poowered by a large language model that answers all questions from customers

-# Week Retrospective
+# Week Retrospective - Week 1

 ## What Went Well
 - Core Functionality: Created and tested core classes (`GasStation`, `Car`, `Pump`, `Tank`) effectively.
 - Simulation Logic: Developed robust simulation logic that accurately manages car arrivals, servicing, and payment.
 - Gas Blend Handling: Implemented functionality for handling different gas blends and ensuring accurate servicing.
 - UI Development: Successfully developed a functional UI for visualizing the simulation's state.
 - Testing: Achieved comprehensive test coverage for most scenario outlines, ensuring the simulation's reliability.

 ## New Stuff to Try Next Time
 - Queue Management Algorithms: Investigate advanced queue management algorithms for better peak time handling.
 - Dynamic Pricing Feature: Implement dynamic pricing based on demand and supply for added realism.
 - Customer Feedback Mechanism: Add a mechanism to simulate customer feedback on wait times and service quality.

 ## Stuff We Did This Time That We Will Not Repeat Next Time
 - Delayed Integration Testing: Early integration testing between `Tank` and `Pump` classes was overlooked, leading to late discovery of issues.
 Next time, we'll integrate and test components earlier in the development cycle.
 - Concurrency Challenges: Encountered challenges with concurrency and simultaneous car arrivals.
 Future projects will incorporate concurrency considerations from the start.
 - Manual Testing Reliance: Over-relied on manual testing for certain aspects, which was inefficient.
 We plan to invest in automated testing, particularly for UI and integration tests, to enhance test efficiency and coverage.

 ### Records of group sessions
 Monday 26 February 2024 -
 Time start: 2:26 pm